bicycleboy/nsw_tas_fuel_station/README.md

 # NSW Fuel Check Integration

-Home Assistant Integration for the NSW Government Fuel Check API
+Integration allowing fuel prices to be included in Home Assistant dashboards.

+## Feedback
+Feedback, issues and feature requests are welcome and can be made [here](https://github.com/bicycleboy/nsw_tas_fuel_station/issues).

 ## Features
 - Allows users to include NSW, ACT and Tasmanian fuel prices into their home assistant dashboards and automations.
+Currently only these Australian states are supported as other states offer different APIs.
-- This 2026 update allows the user to configure the integration via the user interface (vs configuration.yaml) and adds a  "cheapest today" sensor.
+- This 2026 update to the existing core integration allows the user to configure the integration via the user interface (vs configuration.yaml) and adds a "cheapest today" sensor.

-## Sensors
-- Sensors for favorite fuel station(s) grouped by nickname/location e.g. home, work.
-- Sensors for cheapest fuel near nickname/location

 ## Example Cards for Your Home Assistant Dashboard